 Planting 3 million trees by 2028 is a highly ambitious goal for a company still in its infancy, but wiser minds have taught the world that it is good to have overarching goals, we adopted that concept.
 Those 3 million trees roughly translate to 30,000 work days at Haiti's national minimum wage of $5.11 per day.
 This does not include the wage increases and the food trees they will be given to take home from which they could use or sell.

-Pushing to achieve a goal like this will have tremendous benefits for a large number of people.
+Pushing to achieve goals like this will have tremendous benefits for a large number of people.
 The work on singling the trees will employ locals in Haiti; the cover produced by the acacias will create optimal shade for fruit trees and coffee plants to grow; the natural breathing of the trees will absorb and sequester carbon that is polluting the atmosphere.
+The revival of Haiti's coffee industry will always help raise the country out of poverty and shed it's most recognize nickname as "the poorest country on the western hemisphere".
 All in all, a worthwhile endeavor.

 This is all boils down to the decision of creating the Citizen Club.
 In our effort to deliver a premium quality product while at the same time maintaining our social impact goals, it seemed like the right choice was to keep it all very exclusive.
 Why?
 Because we felt it was important to make sure that we could build lasting loyalty with our customers in order to better reach 3 million trees.
 A better relationship with you is the only way we can truly grow into a company with enough support to change the lives of ultimately every Haitian.
 Rewriting their history and the history of the globe.

 We know it all sounds crazy... but only the crazies get close enough to actually achieve anything great.